Kamal Grant ’04

 No Ordinary Doughnut

-After graduating from the CIA with an associate degree in baking and pastry, Kamal worked as a production supervisor at the Flowers Baking Company, where he baked as many as 1,000 loaves of bread a day.
+After graduating from the CIA with an associate degree in baking and pastry, Kamal worked as a production supervisor at the Flowers Baking Company.
 But when Kamal passed a defunct doughnut shop with a “For Lease” sign in the window, he jumped at the chance to own his own shop.
 “I didn’t have a lot of money for advertising, so word of mouth was pretty important in the early days,” explained Kamal.
 “I really believed the adage ‘Make it and they will come.’
-Happily, business has increased steadily since we opened,”
+Happily, business has increased steadily since we opened.”

 Kamal’s personal vision, education, and drive are the basis for his business acumen—a foundation he began formulating at school.
 “I got so much out of my time at the CIA.
 You’re surrounded by like-minded people all who have a passion for food.
 You learn so much technique that you leave with a well-rounded education and a strong set of skills,” Kamal says.
 “The training and the background I received at the CIA gave me the tools to become a great chef.
 The lessons I learned—especially about using the best possible products and plate presentation—I still use every day.
 My customers always mention how beautiful the donuts look.
 Pastries are not just about baking, they also represent culinary art.”